 PostNL determines the lease term as the non-cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any periods covered by an option to terminate the lease, if it is reasonably certain not to be exercised.
 PostNL has several lease contracts that include extension and termination options.
 The company applies judgement in evaluating whether it is reasonably certain whether or not to exercise the option to renew or terminate the lease.
 That is, it considers all relevant factors that create an economic incentive for it to exercise either the renewal or termination.
 After the commencement date, PostNL reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew or to terminate.
 For details on leases, see note 3.4 to the consolidated financial statements.

-Following the acquisition of Sandd, management needs to allocate the purchase price into the assets and liabilities of the company acquired in the transaction.
-A purchase price allocation involves jugdgement in the determination of the average market participant and the identifcation of intangible assets.
+Following the acquisition of Sandd in 2019, management needed to allocate the purchase price into the assets and liabilities of the company acquired in the transaction.
+A purchase price allocation involves judgement in the determination of the average market participant and the identifcation of intangible assets.
 Management needs to make estimates and assumptions in projecting future results and cash flow for the determination of the fair value of the acquired assets and liabilities.
-For details on the acquistion of Sandd, see note 5.3 to the consolidated financial statements.
+For details on the 2019 acquisition of Sandd, see note 5.3 to the consolidated financial statements.

 The following provides a brief description of recent issued International Financial Reporting Standards, amendments and/or interpretations, that could have a material impact on our financial statements.